jeremybatesDC/vueGridBaseballCard/README.md

 - on back gum and crease need to reach edge of card -- either neg margins or translate or absolute who cares one of those

+VITE doesn't want to do this by default...
+SCSS variables declared in app in non-global style tag aren't avail by default

-* replace calcs w/ scss vars for pre-compilation (might mean putting variables that aren't meant to be user-controllable into SCSS variables. )
+- replace calcs w/ scss vars for pre-compilation (might mean putting variables that aren't meant to be user-controllable into SCSS variables. )

-* ensure offline mode tells user they are offline
+- ensure offline mode tells user they are offline

-* de-hackify tab accessibilty markup (maybe use hidden and then put click handlers that toggle aria stuff.
+- de-hackify tab accessibilty markup (maybe use hidden and then put click handlers that toggle aria stuff.
 Pretty simple)

-* refactor resets and global inputs
+- refactor resets and global inputs

 -- should be only 1 text slider (teleport might be needed): Teleport. https://medium.com/@patelvivek2530/teleport-vue-3s-new-feature-a887fe05fd87 -- feature used to be palled portal